 The above process is used for specialized applications for the manufacture of sandwich structures with certain core materials.

 Plastic Piping System Design Considerations

 1. Owing to weak mechanical properties a minimum of NS 2” line size is recommended for Plastic Piping.
-However, tapping of small size (i.e. smaller than NS 2”) are permitted for drain/ vent, etc. provided the branch connection is adequately supported.
+However, tapping of small size (i.e. smaller than NS 2”) is permitted for drain/ vent, etc. provided the branch connection is adequately supported.

-2. Owing to its large Co-efficient of Thermal Expansion the Plastic Pipelines exhibit a high tendency to grow under moderate temperatures.
+2. Owing to its large Coefficient of Thermal Expansion Plastic Pipelines exhibit a high tendency to grow under moderate temperatures.
 This may result in a sizable deflection of the branches and the corners of the Piping Profile.
 It shall, therefore, be ensured that the branch connections are not overstressed, either by providing adequate flexibility on the branch piping or by fixing the branch points by external means to disallow its deflection.

 3. If free movement of the corners of the piping profile can be allowed (i.e. e.g. not being hindered by any other external item) then it is preferable to leave the profile to grow freely.
 However, if the growth of the profile has any adverse effect on the system stability (e.g. supports falling off from the external structure) it may be appropriate to restrict the growth of the sides of the profile by providing fixed supports at various locations as per Plastic Piping Support recommendations.

 4. Unlike Steel, bellows are not used on Plastic Piping.
 The thermal stress behavior is addressed either by providing in-built flexibility in the system or by arresting the axial growth of the pipe runs within the pipe length itself.
 In case the later method is employed, the pipe may have to be guided at close intervals to avoid failure due to buckling.